Linearization (Docstrings)

 op_point : dict or iterable of dicts, optional

-Dictionary or iterable of dictionaries containing the operating point conditions.
-These will be substituted in to the linearized system before the linearization is complete.
-Leave blank if you want a completely symbolic form.
+Dictionary or iterable of dictionaries containing the operating point conditions for all or a subset of the generalized coordinates, generalized speeds, and time derivatives of the generalized speeds.
+These will be substituted into the linearized system before the linearization is complete.
+Leave set to None if you want the operating point to be an arbitrary set of symbols.
 Note that any reduction in symbols (whether substituted for numbers or expressions with a common parameter) will result in faster runtime.

 A_and_B : bool, optional